ukb-dt/ug/index.md

 Let’s translate your night drive into that landscape.

 Picture yourself as the raindrop at Mgahinga’s peak.
 At the summit there’s a dizzying search space — tiny perturbations, micro-choices, branching possibilities.
-In formal language you gave it as $E(t \mid x) + \epsilon$: energy or intention evolving under location/state (x), with noise riding shotgun.
+In formal language you gave it as $E(t \mid x) + \epsilon$: energy or intention evolving under location/state $x$, with noise riding shotgun.

 Early in the descent, the raindrop is “free.”
 Gravity hasn’t yet decided which crease in the mountain it will commit to.
 Same with you, leaving a hangout at some fuzzy hour: many hypothetical routes, many hypothetical behaviors, each a micro-gradient in the energy landscape.